Registration to the Master of Science in Global Health

 Candidates must register their candidacy with the Global Studies Institute by filling out the online form linked on this page, and complete the separate matriculation procedure with the University of Geneva Admissions office within the same registration period, in order for the candidacy to be eligible.

 The registration will only be taken into consideration if the student fills the registration conditions of the University of Geneva.
-Students will have to register with the university between 1 January 2019 and 28 February 2019.
+Students will have to register with the university between the 2nd of January 2019 and 28th February 2019.
 Please check specific conditions on: http://www.unige.ch/admissions/sinscrire/immatenglish/

 Regarding the Master of Science in Global Health, students must be proficient in English.
 With the exception of students whose mother tongue is English or who have successfully followed at least one year of secondary or tertiary (University level) education in English, please provide an academic document as proof of proficiency.
 All other applicants must satisfy one of the following accepted certificates, with at least one of the following levels of proficiency equivalent to C1 in the European Framework:

 - Test of English as a Foreign Language (TOEFL): Internet-test 100, Paper-test 600, Computer-based test 250